This is the first part of a 3-part blog post called “The real difference between normal and corporate Venture Capitals”.

-Don’t miss the last part of this post, where we will discuss the advantages and disadvantages of Corporate VC’s with regards to the Investment Duration.
+Don’t miss part 2 of this post, where we will discuss the advantages and disadvantages of Corporate VC’s with regards to Product Development and the Active vs Passive Investor approach.
 Stay tuned by Subscribing to our mailing list!

 Think your idea might have a good fit with Sonae IM’s investment themes (Retail, Telco and Cybersecurity)?
 Does your VC firm need a strategic co-investor for a specific deal?
 Get in touch now!